google/docsy-example/README.md

 A simple way to get started is to use this project as a template, which gives you a site project that is set up and ready to use.
 To do this:

-1. Use the dropdown for switching branches/tags to change to the latest released tag `v0.7.2`
+1. Use the dropdown for switching branches/tags to change to the **latest** released tag.

 2. Click **Use this template**.